-For unlimited bus travel around the city, buy a Glasgow Plusbus ticket with your train ticket for £3.20 (£2.20 with a Railcard), or catch one of Edinburgh’s open top bus tours or airport buses that all call at the train station.
+For unlimited bus travel around the city, buy a Glasgow PlusBus ticket with your train ticket for £3.80 (£2.50 with a Railcard).

-Brunch lovers should make their way to Cafe Strange Brew, who serve belting Eggs Benedict on super cute crockery - definitely one for Instagram.
-With its art deco furnishings and fabulous menu, Rogano oozes style.
-Try the lobster and langoustine (you won’t regret it).
-For more delicious Scottish seafood, Two Fat Ladies at The Buttery is a Glaswegian institution, offering classic dishes with a modern edge.
-Bread meats bread is the place to stop for trendy burgers and bulging butties, and for even more independent bars, cafes and restaurants, head to Glasgow's West End and explore Ashton Lane.
+Brunch lovers should make their way to Cafe Strange Brew, who serve eggs many ways on super cute crockery - definitely one for Instagram.
+For a real culinary treat, make sure you explore Glasgow’s foodie district Finnieston, and try out the ‘Ox and Finch or The Gannet.
+Bread Meats Bread is the place to stop for trendy burgers and bulging butties, and for even more independent bars, cafes and restaurants, head to Glasgow's West End.

 For more ideas on what to do in Glasgow, visit People Make Glasgow